ToshioCP/Gtk4-tutorial/gfm/sec6.md

 - The string is in stack
 - The string is in memory allocated from the heap area

-## Read only string
+## Read Only Strings

-A string literal is surrounded by double quotes like this:
+A string literal is enclosed in double quotes like this:

 ~~~C
 char *s;